Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Leadership in funded firms

-Pros: Fastest-growing sector, equity upside in funded start-ups, innovative work environment.
+Pros: This is one the fastest-growing sectors, here you will find equity upside in funded start-ups and an innovative work environment.

-How to get your first role: Engage with health-tech companies on LinkedIn.
-Attend health-tech conferences and pitch your clinical expertise as a product asset.
-Courses in health informatics or digital health management strengthen your candidacy.
+How to get your first role: Start with engaging with the health-tech companies, after that start attending health-tech conferences and pitch your clinical expertise as a product asset.
+To strengthen your candidacy do courses in health informatics or digital health management

-Job description: Public health physicians work at the population level — designing disease prevention programmes, evaluating vaccination campaigns, analysing health surveillance data, responding to outbreaks, and advising on health policy.
-Public health jobs in India for MBBS graduates represent one of the most internationally mobile career tracks, with sustained central government funding of over INR 37,000 crore in FY2024 per the MoHFW Annual Report 2023–24 and NHM Annual Reports .
+Job Description: Public health physicians are the professionals who work at the population level they are the ones who are responsible for designing disease prevention programmes, evaluating vaccination campaigns, analysing health surveillance data, responding to outbreaks, and advising on health policy.

-Minimum eligibility: MBBS plus an MPH (Master of Public Health) or equivalent is the standard pathway.
+Minimum Eigibility:An MBBS degree plus an MPH (Master of Public Health certificate ) or something equivalent is considered as the standard pathway.
 ICMR and government roles may require specific competitive examinations.
 Certifications in epidemiology and biostatistics support entry.
+To increase your chances and support your entry certifications in epidemiology and biostatistics are the best.

 Employer Type